WillSchiller/Will-Final-Project/README.md

 ## Testing

 The dapp is deployed and working on devnet.
-It included update for location in the ui and full integration with smart contracts.
+It included update for location in the ui and full integration with smart contracts. **You can check it out here! --> https://main--zesty-praline-49c439.netlify.app/**

+You can find the program here: https://explorer.solana.com/address/AMszXBZPi3Fa9vPe4vhriW5YTEf8ipymZzRN9cfk6jFk?cluster=devnet

 ## Getting Started